igormironchik/qt-widgets-on-real-example/chapter01/frame.md

 ```

 Great, a few hundred lines of code (with blank ones and comments) and we have a class that will display
-image of the frame, have different behavior for different cases.
+image of the frame, have different behaviour for different cases.
 Qt rocks!

 [Back](plans.md) | [Contents](../README.md) | [Next](frame-on-tape.md)